 It took us over a year to make that decision.
-At first we had to come to grips with the idea that opening up our home to children in need was “not about us but about them.”
+At first, we had to come to grips with the idea that opening up our home to children in need was “not about us but about them.”
 The thoughts of how we would enjoy having children in our home were replaced by what can we do for these children.
-Healing, love, and support is what these children needed from us!
+Healing, love, and support are what these children needed from us!

-Then, in December of 1995, God brought twin 7 year old boys into the Logan household.
+Then, in December of 1995, God brought twin 7-year-old boys into the Logan household.
 What a blessing and what a challenge!
 However, we never questioned the decision we had made.
 It has been one of the most rewarding and challenging experiences of our lives, and a great privilege to raise these children into adulthood.

 Now, 18 years later, we see the fruits of the relationship we have with our children.
 They are both married and we have 4 grandchildren and one more on the way.